 Receiving quality medical treatment in Lebanon can be very costly, so both expats and travelers are advised to purchase a comprehensive health insurance plan in order to cover any potential medical expenses.
 Evacuation cover is also advised, depending on where you stay within Lebanon.

 If you are a Lebanese dual citizen living in Lebanon, we at MyBroker Inc. are available to assist you with your comprehensive international health insurance needs, including emergency medical evacuations and repatriation.
-If you plan on only visiting Lebanon, we are available to assist you with your travel health insurance needs, whether you are a solo traveler, travelling with your family, or with tour groups.

 For more information about the Lebanon health insurance policies we can offer, please feel free to contact us today.
 If you are looking to purchase international health insurance in Lebanon, please fill in your information in the form below to receive a quotation.